benoctopus/friend-finder-mpa/README.md

 ## TL;DR

 See the heroku link above for a fully function deployed version of this app.
 In order to run from source code, install npm dependencies and run `npm start` or `npm dev`(for nodemon) in the project's base directory.
+App is mobile responsive.

 ## instructions